charliegarfield/exoscript/README.md

 ## Exoscript for VSCode

-This is am extension to bring the exoscript language from the wonderful game I Was a Teenage Exocolonist to VSCode.
+This is an extension to bring the exoscript language from the wonderful game I Was a Teenage Exocolonist to VSCode.
 As of now, it only contains syntax highlighting, but more will come in the future.

 ## Features